maikherbig/AIDeveloper/Tutorial 3 Pyinstaller on Mac/README.md

 ![alt text](https://github.com/maikherbig/AIDeveloper/blob/master/art/Logos_div_v05.png "Keras TensorFlow OpenCV Scikit-learn Qt PyInstaller Logos")

 Here, I show you how you can
-* set up a Python development environment for AIDeveloper
+set up a Python development environment that includess packages such as
-* use PyInstaller to freeze AIDeveloper to a standalone executable.

-The follwing instructions guide you step by step to create an environment that includes packages such as
 * Keras
 * Tensorflow
 * PyQt5
 * Scikit-learn
 * Open-CV
 * SciPy

+* and how to use PyInstaller to freeze AIDeveloper (depends on all mentioned packes) to a standalone executable.

 If you never used your Mac for Python programming you may first want to update Python.
 For that you first need Homebrew.
 * Open Terminal to install homebrew:
 `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`